asmyshlyaev177/state-in-url/packages/urlstate/useUrlStateBase/README.md

 - `getState: Function` - Function to get state.
 - `updateState: Function` - Function to update the state without updating the URL.
 - `updateUrl: Function` - Function to update both the state and the URL.
+- `reset: Function` - Function to reset state and url to default values

 ### Example: